Akalexsis/Discovery_API/README.md

     - Research on YouTube and asked ChatGPT how to convert a curl request (shown in the Spotify documentation) into a fetch requst
      (a request I know how to make)
 - Difficulties getting only one API request to show at a time
-  - I knew useEffect would solve this issue, but I was unsure how to use it within an onClick function
+  - I knew useEffect would solve this issue, but I was unsure how to use it with an onClick function
+  - Realized I needed to separate the onClick functionality from the API call and call the API within useEffect

 ## License